GrammaticalFramework/gf-rgl/src/finnish/README.md

 ## Known issues

-The object case in passives may come out wrong.
+* The object case in passives may come out wrong.
+* If a possessive suffix is added for a NP that is built out of N2 or N3, the possessive suffix will go after the complements, and not after the head noun as it's supposed to.

 ## Supplementary files